VichyTong/vichytong.github.io/_pages/about.md

 During my sophomore year, I collaborated with Prof. Jianzhu Ma at Peking University.
 In my junior year, I was advised by Prof. Tianyi Zhang at Purdue University.
 Currently, I am working with Prof. Lingming Zhang at UIUC.
 I feel honored to have the opportunity to work with such great professors!
 My research interests lie in advancing the development of **robust**, **efficient**, and **impactful AI systems**, particularly in **software engineering** (AI systems for programming) and **human-computer interaction** (human-centered AI systems).

-I am actively seeking Ph.D. positions starting in Fall 2025.
-If you are interested, please feel free to contact me at [weixitong@hust.edu.cn](weixitong@hust.edu.cn).
+> 🎓 I am actively seeking Ph.D. positions starting in Fall 2025.
+Please feel free to contact me at [weixitong@hust.edu.cn](weixitong@hust.edu.cn).

 # 🔥 News
 - *Sep.
-2024*: &nbsp;🎉🎉 Excited to share that my work with Prof. Tianyi Zhang has been accepted to **EMNLP 2024**.
+2024*: &nbsp;🎉🎉 Excited to share that our work on using LLMs to evaluate code generation has been accepted to **EMNLP 2024**!
 Many thanks to Prof. Zhang!

 # 📝 Publications